 More choice for buyers in 2025

-And more choice for buyers means more opportunity for wriggle room when it comes to paying the asking price.
+More supply means more sellers, most of whom are also buyers.
+And more choice for buyers means more opportunity for wiggle room when it comes to paying the asking price.

 ‘Our view is that a greater availability of homes for sale will keep price rises in check,’ says Donnell.